cu-boulder/AdmissionsFeedODA/README.md

 Secrets are not included/stored in the environment for security reasons

 Paths are removed from the environment.
 Please set the paths before execution

+Please contact the office of data analytics for more information